Answers to your commonly asked questions

 Health Maintenance Organization (HMO) and Exclusive Provider Organization (EPO) plans from Jefferson Health Plans require you to choose doctors and hospitals within our network in order to get coverage for services.
 Preferred Provider Organization (PPO) plans provide coverage for providers in the network and outside of the network.
 You will save more when you choose an in-network provider, hospital, or facility.
 Use our online directory to find in-network providers covered under your plan.

 Yes.
-Our plans include $0 virtual visits through JeffConnect, which provides you with 24/7 access to a Jefferson Health board-certified provider for medical concerns that are not an emergency.
+Our plans include $0 virtual care, anytime, anywhere through JeffConnect.
+JeffConnect provides you with 24/7 access to Jefferson Health board-certified providers for medical concerns that are not an emergency.

 EPO stands for Exclusive Provider Organization.
 With an EPO plan, health care services are only covered if you go to doctors or hospitals in the plan’s network (except in an emergency).

-PPO stands for Preferred Provider Organization.
-PPO plans provide coverage for health care services received at doctors and hospitals that participate in the plan’s network (in-network), as well as those that are outside of the network (out-of-network) for an additional cost.
+PPO stands for preferred provider organization.
+PPO plans provide coverage for health care services received at doctors and hospitals that are in-network, as well as those that are out-of-network, without a referral.
+PPO plans are best if you care more about flexibility and more choice of both in and out of network providers.

 Yes.
 All plans from Jefferson Health Plans cover mental health and substance abuse services.

-Your health care coverage is considered in-network when you use a provider, hospital, or facility that participates in our network.
-To find out if a provider is in-network, use our online directory
+Your health care coverage is considered in-network when you use a provider, hospital, or facility that participates in the Jefferson Health Plans network.
+To find out if a provider is in-network, use our online directory.

 Yes.
 With Jefferson Health Plans, you are covered for medically necessary services for unexpected illnesses or emergency care no matter where you seek care.